 Conclusion

 Juvenile pink and chum diets appear to be influenced by availability of prey and the overlap between salmon species shows a clear relationship to feeding intensity.
 It is intuitive that prey determines diet composition but counterintuitive that competition may decrease with increased diet similarity between salmon species utilizing the same resources.
-When food becomes scarcer, it seems juvenile salmon have strategies to fall back on, where pink salmon focus efforts in nearshore environments and chum salmon shift to gelatinous prey.
+When high quality food becomes scarcer, it seems juvenile salmon have strategies to fall back on, where pink salmon focus efforts in nearshore environments and chum salmon shift to gelatinous prey.
 These salmon species could potentially be used as ecosystem indicators, pink salmon can track calanoid availability and chum salmon diet composition can indicate overall feeding conditions.

 The diversity of conditions encountered by salmon migrating through this area shows how species can coexist by utilizing different trophic niches to partition their prey resources.
 Since pink salmon have the potential to outcompete other species for high quality prey such as large calanoid copepods, chum salmon require a different strategy in order to survive.
 Salmon species occupy distinct trophic niches from one another, and this relationship shifts across the migration route relative to the foraging intensity, prey types and the environmental conditions.